Vito510/rocket-league-map-injector/README.md

 Do anything you want with the code just dont criticize for my shit code.
 And also dont just blatantly steal my code (even though it's shit).

-In the folder "MapFolders" you put extracted map folders.
+In the folder "MapFolders" you place extracted map folders.
 The folder must contain a upk/udk file.
 The folder can be named anything you want.